Faith Precedes Regeneration

-"Whoever believes (present participle) in him is not condemned (perfect tense)."
+"Whoever does not believe (present participle) is condemned (perfect tense) already."
 John 3:18.
 (A then B)

 "Everyone who believes (present participle) that Jesus is the Christ has been born (perfect tense) of God."
 1 John 5:1 (B then A)

-The perfect tense provides no support for regeneration preceding faith.
+The perfect tense following the present participle provides no support for regeneration preceding faith.

 2. From John's use of genna˘ it would be appropriate to suggest that regeneration might precede faith, but to write, "It follows, then . . ." is to grasp an opinion that rests on thin ice.
 The conclusion is unwarranted.

 3. John's uses of genna˘ nowhere preclude the possibility of faith preceding regeneration.
 You can argue for regeneration preceding faith, but you can't argue against faith preceding regeneration.

 4. John's use of the verb genna˘ allows for at least four scenarios in which faith precedes regeneration.